 What is Contemporary Art?

-Contemporary Art refers to works created from the 1970s to the present, characterized by its conceptual focus, diverse mediums, and global themes.
-Unlike previous movements, it is not defined by a singular style but rather by its adaptability and engagement with social, political, and technological issues.
+Contemporary art covers works created from the 1970s to the present.
+What sets it apart is its conceptual focus, its comfort with diverse mediums, and its willingness to wrestle with global themes.
+Unlike the movements that came before it, contemporary art is not defined by a single style.
+Think of it more as a posture, one of constant adaptability and direct engagement with social, political, and technological forces shaping the world right now.

 Notable Artists and Works